Zero Kubernetes Secrets Architecture¶

 - Deleted from Kubernetes after retrieval (if they were temporarily stored during automated bootstrap)

-The vault unseal keys and initial root token are the single exception to the zero-K8s-secrets model.
+OpenBao unseal keys and initial root token are the single exception to the zero-K8s-secrets model.
 Treat them with the highest level of care.
-Do not store them in the same cloud account as the vault.
+Do not store them in the same cloud account as OpenBao.
 Do not store them in a Kubernetes Secret.
 The source install command outputs them exactly once.

 Fallback Mode¶

-For environments where vault is not available at operator startup, the operator supports falling back to Kubernetes Secrets:
+For environments where OpenBao is not available at operator startup, the operator supports falling back to in-memory secrets:

 Or via environment variable: